KimScheffler/technical-writing-portfolio/docs/en/projects/snipping-tool.md

 ### Note

-When copying text from a screenshot, you can optionally enable automatic **removal of line breaks** to optimize the text for use in other applications.
+When copying text from a screenshot, you can optionally **remove line breaks** to optimize the text for use in other applications.

 ---